 Dr. Sakura Yamamura

-With her expertise in migration studies, urban and economic geography, Sakura’s work focuses on the spatiality of migrant-led diversities in global cities, such as Frankfurt and Tokyo.
-Applying both quantitative and qualitative methods, she works on the geographical localization and conceptual concretization of transnational spaces, shedding new light on social-spatial urban transformations induced by the interaction of different transnational actors.
+Sakura Yamamura was a postdoctoral fellow in the Department of Sociocultural Diversity from September 2018 to February 2022.
+With her expertise in migration studies, urban and economic geography, her work focussed on the spatiality of migrant-led diversities in global cities, such as Frankfurt and Tokyo.
+Applying both quantitative and qualitative methods, she worked on the geographical localization and conceptual concretization of transnational spaces, shedding new light on social-spatial urban transformations induced by the interaction of different transnational actors.
 She studied geography, sociology, and social/cultural anthropology at the University of Hamburg, Université de Paris 1 - Sorbonne and the University of California at Berkeley.
 She previously worked for the Migration Research Group at the Hamburg Institute of International Economics (HWWI), in the International Migration Division of the OECD, and at the German Federal Office for Migration and Refugees (BAMF).
 She was Junior Visiting Fellow at the Maastricht Centre for Citizenship, Migration, and Development (MACIMIDE) at Maastricht University, and lectured at the Geography Departments of the University of Hamburg and Kiel.

 - Entrepreneurial superdiversity and intersectionality

 - Transnational spaces in the Global City Tokyo

 Yamamura, S., & Lassalle, P. (2021).
 Notions and practices of differences: An epilogue on the diversity of entrepreneurship and migration.
 In N. Vershinina, P. Rodgers, M. Xheneti, J. Brzozowski, & P. Lassalle (Eds.), Global Migration, Entrepreneurship and Society (pp. 195-211).
 Bingley, U.K.: Emerald Publishing Limited.
 Link